Home Health Tips Health Concerns Site Index Glossary

 1. True Menstrual Migraine- attacks that occur two days prior, during and up to three days after the menstrual period and at no other time.

-2. Menstrual Related - attacks that occur during mid-cycle or around the time of ovulation.
+2. Menstrual Related – attacks that occur during mid-cycle or around the time of ovulation.
 Many women with migraines who suffer from PMS believe their headaches are just another part of PMS.
-However, scientists believe that PMS and menstrual migraines are separate entities, both driven by a woman’s hormonal cycle and affecting the central nervous system.
-To further support that they are different syndromes, often; the treatment for one does not help the other.

 Considerations: